brinytaco/marketplace/src/app/code/Dem/HelpDesk/README.md

 correspondence mechanism to record and track issues and service requests ("Cases") throughout their life cycles.

-## CaseItem vs. Case
+## Caseitem vs. Case

 Because "case" is a php keyword, it's usage as a class identifier is forbidden.
-As a result, all class names and references will be regarded as "CaseItem" as needed.
+As a result, all class names and references will be regarded as "Caseitem" as needed.

+A custom router is added to provide for URI matching of "case" and dispatching to caseitem controller as needed.

 ## Installation details